vishalkashyap7/inkspotblog-mern-project/README.md

 # inkspotblog-mern-project
 # deployed link: https://inkspotblog.netlify.app/
-( The backend is a little slower because it's hosted for free on Render.
+( The backend is little slower because it's hosted for free on Render.
 The backend link is: https://inkspotblog-backend.onrender.com/ )

 ### Features